Using the numbers 1, 2, 3, 4 and 5 once and only once, and the operations x and ÷ once and only once, what is the smallest whole number you can make?

 Put operations signs between the numbers 3 4 5 6 to make the highest possible number and lowest possible number.

 There are three buckets each of which holds a maximum of 5 litres.
 Use the clues to work out how much liquid there is in each bucket.

+Use the information to work out how many gifts there are in each pile.

 Can you see how these factor-multiple chains work?
 Find the chain which contains the smallest possible numbers.
 How about the largest possible numbers?